convus/convus-browser-extension/README.md

 # Convus Browser extension

-Browser extension to add reviews to [convus.org](https://www.convus.org)
+Browser extension to add ratings to [convus.org](https://www.convus.org)

 ### Extension description

-Convus.org lets you review the websites you read so you can track articles that are useful, informative and high quality.
+Convus.org lets you rate the websites you read so you can track articles that are useful, informative and high quality.

-This browser extension makes the process of submitting reviews easy.
+This browser extension makes the process of submitting ratings easy.

-Use `control` + `shift` + `R` to open the review dialog.
+Use `control` + `shift` + `R` to open the rating dialog.

 ### Single purpose description

-Submit a review of the website you are reading to Convus.org
+Submit a rating of the website you are reading to Convus.org

 ### activeTab justification

-Required to get the url and title of the website you are reading, for your review.
+Required to get the url and title of the website you are reading, for your rating.

 ### storage justification

-Required to store a key to authenticate your review.
+Required to store a key to authenticate your rating.

 ---